 MP for Ceredigion Preseli

-Ben Lake is the Plaid Cymru MP for Ceredigion Preseli, first elected in 2017.
-He currently serves on the Welsh Affairs Committee and, since 2024, on committees related to specific Bills; he also sits on two bills committees (Controlled Drugs (Procedure for Specification) Bill and Unauthorised Entry to Football Matches Bill) from 2025.
-He has previously served on the Public Accounts Committee.
+Ben Lake is a Plaid Cymru MP for Ceredigion Preseli, first elected in 2017.
+He currently serves on the Welsh Affairs Committee and on two Bills committees (from 2025), and has a record of parliamentary committee work including a stint on the Public Accounts Committee in 2023–24.

 Generated 21 February 2026